Frequently Asked Questions

 Q: Why is it so important to have a roommate?

 A: We believe that living with someone is an important learning and developmental experience.
 Some of the most important things you will learn in the residence halls – communication and compromise, clarifying and expressing your values, appreciating diversity – come directly from this experience.
-In addition, although not all roommates become best friends, lasting friendships often result.
+In addition, while you should not expect your roommate to become your best friend, lasting friendships often result.

 Q: What is a roommate agreement?
 Why do I have to do one?

 A: Living with someone can be challenging as well as rewarding.
-A roommate agreement is a contract that you develop with your roommate that covers the basic issues usually encountered while living and sharing space with another person.
-See “Residence Life Handbook” page link.
+A roommate agreement is a contract that you develop with your roommate that covers the basic issues that usually come up when you live and share space with another person.
+Your Community Assistant is available to help with this process, and as you and your roommate change, your roommate agreement can be revisited throughout the year.

 Q: Who do I speak to if I have a roommate problem?